 “Small scale growers can be sued for producing and selling food that makes people sick.” — Bill Marler, Food safety attorney

-Those in favor of small farm exemptions/reduced requirements emphasize the cost of complying with FSMA’s rules could put many small farms out of business.
+Those in favor of small farm exemptions and reduced requirements emphasize the cost of complying with FSMA’s rules, as it could put many small farms out of business.
 However, both sides agree that food safety at the small farm level needs to be a priority for the health and safety of our communities throughout the United States.

 Farmer’s markets make their own policies